krishnagandra/dedupe/README.md

 kafka-topics --create --topic sensor-data-out  --bootstrap-server localhost:9092

-Assuming kafka running on localhost:9092, otherwise change the url in App.java.
+assuming kafka running on localhost:9092, otherwise change the url in App.java.

-We can directly run the app in intellij or if flink you have flink running outside use below url to run it.
+We can directly run the app in intellij or if you have flink running outside use below url to run it on cluster.

 flink run -c com.pipelineworks.stream.App  "path to dedupe-1.0-SNAPSHOT.jar"